mageplaza/magento-2-faqs-graphql/README.md

-# Magento 2 FAQs GraphQL / PWA
+# Magento 2 FAQs GraphQL

 **Magento 2 FAQ GraphQL is a part of Mageplaza FAQ extension that adds GraphQL features.** This supports PWA compatibility.